openpracticelibrary/openpracticelibrary/src/pages/practice/independent-service-heuristics-ish.md

 icon: /images/opl-tt-ish.png
 whatIs: >-
-  Independent Service Heuristics (ISH) is a set of questions teams can use to find where set team and software boundaries that will enable Fast Flow of value.
+  Independent Service Heuristics (ISH) is a set of questions teams can use to find where to set team and software boundaries that will enable Fast Flow of value.
 T﻿his technique was invented by the authors of *Team Topologies*, Matthew Skelton and Manuel Pais, and subsequently refined by other members of the wider Domain Driven Design community.